 Hudson Valley Community College Early Childhood Program Receives National Accreditation

-Hudson Valley Community College's Early Childhood associate degree program recently received accreditation by the National Association for Education of Young Children (NAEYC).
-The accreditation confirms the program meets the highest standards of professionalism and teaching.
+Hudson Valley Community College’s associate in applied science degree in Early Childhood recently received reaccreditation by the National Association for Education of Young Children (NAEYC).
+The seven-year designation confirms the program meets the highest standards of professionalism and teaching.

-The Early Childhood program, which has been in existence at the college since 1970, serves 250 students each year.
-The associate degree is a program within the Teacher Preparation Department, which also offers a certificate program for those interested in becoming teaching assistants.
+Hudson Valley’s Early Childhood A.A.S. degree, which has been in existence at the college since 1970, serves approximately 250 students each year.
+The degree is one of several education-related degrees and certificate programs within the Teacher Preparation Department.

 Educators from the NAEYC were on campus during the fall semester to interview students, faculty and other stakeholders related to the program.
 They visited several clinical field sites used by the program and observed the faculty and students in several classes.

-Founded in 1953, Hudson Valley Community College offers more than 70 degree and certificate programs in four schools: Business; Engineering and Industrial Technologies; Health Science; and Liberal Arts and Sciences; and an Educational Opportunity Center for academic and career training.
-One of 30 community colleges in the State University of New York system, it has an enrollment of more than 13,000 students, and is known as a leader in distance learning initiatives and workforce training.
-Hudson Valley has more than 65,000 alumni.
+Founded in 1953, Hudson Valley Community College offers more than 80 degree and certificate programs in four schools: Business; Engineering and Industrial Technologies; Health Science; and Liberal Arts and Sciences; and an Educational Opportunity Center for academic and career training.
+One of 30 community colleges in the State University of New York system, it has an enrollment of nearly 11,500 students, and is known as a leader in distance learning initiatives and workforce training.
+Hudson Valley has more than 80,000 alumni.